Experience the Story of Christmas in the Holy Land

 Jaffa is the underdog city in the history of Jesus.
 It does not receive the same worldwide recognition for its historic link to Christianity, but bible studying Christians will know that Peter, Jesus’ disciple did perform miracles in Jaffa.
 One of these miracles, known as the healing of Tabitha, took place during the days that Peter stayed in the ancient city with Simon the Tanner.
 The miracle was commemorated by the Franciscan order with the consecration of the Church of St. Peter in the 17th century.

 Jaffa also turns up the gas on its Christmas decorations with a stunning and large tree right in the center circle opposite the clock tower.
 Just like every other city, there is a huge weekend Christmas Market the whole month of December with the best funky Jaffa fair you can find.
-The Christmas Parade rolls down Yefet street on December 27th with Santa leading the charge starting promptly at 17:30.
-One additional festivity that seems to be a singular sensation of Jaffa is the Winter Festival on the 22nd and 23rd.
+The Christmas Parade rolls down Yefet street with Santa leading the charge.
+One additional festivity that seems to be a singular sensation of Jaffa is the Winter Festival.
 Be sure to also check out what other Christmas events are going on in the general Tel Aviv area.
 Oftentimes bars and restaurants will be open and serving on Christmas and they will for sure be in theme.

 Jerusalem: The Rock of the Christian World